Dynamic155/Auto-Harvard-style-citations/README.md

 - **Automatic Citations**: Generate Harvard-style citations with ease.
 - **Copy All**: Quickly copy all generated citations to your clipboard.
 - **Edit and Save**: Easily edit and save your citations directly from the interface.
+- **Local Storage**: Save and load citations from local storage for persistent access.
+- **UX FEATURES**: We have added additional things like delete all citations & dark / lightmode switch.

 ## 🚀 Getting Started